rxcomm/encoDHer/README.md

 ### Other options

 Various options for key management exist.
-The following list of options can be obtained by executing encodher.py without any arguments.
+The following list of options can be obtained by executing encodher without any arguments.

     Options:
      --init, -i: initialize keys.db database